HabchiSarra/Sniffer/README.md

 # Workflow Details

-This section will explain the whole process of this toolkit, and propose a few ways of integrating new code smell definitions or datasources.
+This section explains the whole process of this toolkit, and propose a few ways of integrating new code smell definitions or datasources.

 ## Detailed process